vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 ## Home Assistant

-Ones the sensor pushes the data, you can use and present the data on your dashboards or create notifications when the values are not good.
+Once the sensor pushes the data, you can use and present the data on your dashboards or create notifications when the values are not good.

 ### Dashboard Gauge